 Big Bath City Bid

-The Bid team met with the general public on Monday 7th September, 3 days after the deadline for community shares. £303,276 was raised in little over a 3 month period along with around seven thousand pounds in the Bid’s fighting fund.
-This meeting was to update the pledgers and fans of the club with what the options are after falling short on their £750,000 target.
+The Bid team met with the general public on Monday 7th September, 3 days after the deadline for shares. £303,276 was raised in little over a 3 month period along with around seven thousand pounds in the Bid’s fighting fund.
+This meeting was to update investors and fans of the club what the options are after falling short on their £750,000 target.

 The Bid propose 4 avenues to explore, but stressed that they are willing to listen to other options.